NASA-IMPACT/veda-data/README.md

 ### `dataset-config/`

-The `ingestion-data/dataset-config/` directory holds json files that can be used with the `dataset/publish` stac ingestor endpoint, combining both collection metadata and discovery items.
+The `ingestion-data/dataset-config/` directory holds json files that can be used with the `dataset/publish` veda-backend ingest-api endpoint, combining both collection metadata and discovery items.
 For an example of this ingestion workflow, see this [jupyter notebook](./transformation-scripts/example-template/example-geoglam-ingest.ipynb).

 ```json
 {